Berneray Otter Cottage

 2020 Weekly Tariff

-The cottage can be booked for a minimum of one week’s stay in High Season.
+The cottage can be booked for a minimum of three nights stay in High Season.
 Minimum two nights short breaks are available during the Low Season

 Christmas and New Year (20 December – 5 January) charged at peak season rate